golonzovsky/vacme-zurich-parser/README.md

 # vacme-zurich-parser

+**UPD: zh.vacme.ch was updated.
+Update broke this version of parser.
+Currently, dropdown displays only locations which supposed to have appointments.
+Unfortunately available ones are still often without slots.
+But this is a step in right direction.
+I will try to fix parser if possible and update this doc.**

 https://zh.vacme.ch provides a way to register for vaccination in Zurich.
 Since there is not much free slots - its quite tedious to find available one.
 You need to click dozens of locations.
 Probably website was designed in this way to support vaccines with 1 injection as well, but its hard to use for 2 dose usual case.
 Since 2 types of vaccines are approved in Switzerland, both appointments must be in same clinic.